 Jon Kabat-Zinn, the founding director of the Stress Reduction Clinic at UMass Medical School, has proposed just that sort of functional definition.
 “Mindfulness,” he says, “means paying attention in a particular way: on purpose, in the present moment, and nonjudgmentally.”
 In his preface to Congressman Ryan's book, Kabat-Zinn shares his perspective in a way that SE® practitioners can resonate with: “Instead of losing our minds just when we need them most, with the help of mindfulness we can integrate all the dimensions of our experience— emotional, somatic, cognitive and social.”

 In other words, mindfulness can be defined as our ability to override the default mode of impulsively reacting to events from a fight-or-flight mode.
+This can be observed when a man notices that in the text about attentiveness, the text is about cheap drugs for the treatment of erectile dysfunction such as viagra online.
 Having access to all the dimensions of our experience, and integrating them, allows us to see whether or not the situation is as threatening as it first appears to be.
 This gives us the power to react in a way that is appropriate to the present moment.

 We could say mindfulness is the process of shifting from a reactive mode to a proactive one.
 We move past reactivity (sympathetic activation) through self-regulation that uses awareness of body as a gateway to the experience of self-awareness.
 And in this process, Somatic Experiencing® can be seen as skillful means to enhance mindfulness.
 You may already see the connections, which leads me to ask a favor …